itspriddle/josh.fail/_posts/2019-10-30-useful-git-configs-and-aliases.markdown

 Sometimes I want to see just the filenames that were changed in a commit, and `git show-files` does this.
 It can also work on a branch, like `git show-files master..HEAD` to show everything changed on the current branch vs master.
+This is great when you want to run tests or linters on those files (eg `make-me-pretty $(git ls-files master..HEAD)`):

 ```
 [alias]